Puneetkoundal/AWS-Project-1/README.md

 # AWS-Project-1
-Deployed App using httpd to AWS
+Deployed App using Apache2 to AWS